lucidmachine/ericslenk.com/content/blog/personal-goals-review-2019-03-18.md

 I've been enjoying [a chamomile, vanilla, and honey tea](https://amzn.to/2TdQYyS) and slowly working through [Structure and Interpretation of Computer Programs](https://amzn.to/2FhixDJ).
 The wizard book isn't exactly light reading, but I find it fairly well written and very engaging.
 I'm especially intrigued because it is written around a Lisp dialect called [Scheme](http://www.scheme-reports.org/), and I am concurrently learning a Lisp dialect called [Clojure](https://clojure.org/) and it's pretty neat to see all the parallels and to work through the examples in Clojure.

 ## Financial Reviews
-This has gone fine so far.
-We've had a couple reviews now and I feel I have a better sense of our financial outlook.
+This has gone well so far.
+We've done a couple reviews now and I feel I have a better sense of our financial outlook.
+We've gotten our debt back under control and have started working on our spending habits again.

 # Projects